graciellehigino/ms_range_interactions/manuscript.md

 ## Data

-We investigated the mismatch between species ranges and interactions across savannah ecosystems in Africa (@fig:richness).
-These ecosystems host a range of different species, including the well characterized predator-prey dynamics between iconic predators (e.g., lions, hyenas and leopards) and large herbivores (e.g., antelope, wildebeest and zebra), as well as a range of herbivorous and carnivorous small mammals.
+We investigated the mismatch between savannah species ranges and interactions in Africa (@fig:richness).
+These ecosystems host a range of different species, including the well characterized predator-prey dynamics between iconic predators (e.g., lions, hyenas and leopards) and large herbivores (e.g., antelopes, wildebeests and zebras), as well as a range of herbivorous and carnivorous small mammals.
 The Serengeti ecosystem has been extensively studied and its food web is one of the most complete we have to date, including primary producers identified to the species level.
 Here we focus on six groups of